Faster Geometric Algorithms via Dynamic Determinant Computation: Geometric Algorithms

-Denote $\vec{a}$ the vector $(a,1)$ for $a\in\RR^d$.
-For any sequence $C$ of points $a_i\in\A \text{, } i=1\ldots d+1$, we denote $A_{C}$ its orientation \((d+1)\times(d+1)\) matrix.
-For every $a_i$, the column $i$ of $A_C$ contains $\vec{a}_i$'s coordinates as entries.
-For simplicity, we assume general position of $\A$ and focus on the Beneath-and-Beyond (BB) algorithm \cite{Seidel81}.
-However, our method can be extended to handle degenerate inputs as in \cite[Sect.~8.4]{Edelsb87}, as well as to be applied to any incremental convex hull algorithm by utilizing the dynamic determinant computations to answer the predicates appearing in point location (see Cor.~\ref{thm:point_location}).
+For simplicity, we assume general position of $\A$ and present our method for the Beneath-and-Beyond (BB) algorithm~\cite{Seidel81}.
+However, our method can be extended to handle degenerate inputs as in~\cite[\S 8.4]{Edelsb87}, and can be applied to more efficient incremental convex hull algorithms (\eg,~\cite{CS89}) by utilizing the dynamic determinant computations to answer the predicates appearing in point location (Corollary~\ref{thm:point_location}).
+A clarification of this claim is our implementation in Section~\ref{sect:experiments} which first handles degenerate inputs in practice and second is faster compared to other software.
 In what follows, we use the dynamic determinant algorithm \dynadj, which can be replaced by \dyninv yielding a variant of the presented convex hull algorithm.
+This choice is supported by our experiments where we show that \dynadj is faster than \dyninv in all the tested dimensions.

 The BB algorithm is initialized by computing a $d$-simplex of $\A$.
 At every subsequent step, a new point from $\A$ is inserted, while keeping a triangulated convex hull of the inserted points.
 Let $t$ be the number of cells of this triangulation.
 Assume that, at some step, a new point $a\in\A$ is inserted and $T$ is the triangulation of the convex hull of the points of $\A$ inserted up to now.
-To determine if a facet $F$ is visible from $a$, an orientation predicate involving $a$ and the points of $F$ has to be computed.
-This can be done by using Eq.~\ref{eq:detA_ring} if we know the adjoint matrix of points of the cell that contains $F$.
-But, if $F$ is visible, this cell is unique and we can map it to the adjoint matrix corresponding to its points.
+To determine if a facet $F$ is visible from $a$, an orientation predicate involving $a$ and the vertices of $F$ has to be computed (Figure~\ref{fig:ch_examples}).
+That is, we have to compute the sign of the determinant of the matrix $A_{C}$, where $C$ is the set of vertices of $F$ union with $a$.
+If we know the adjoint and the determinant of the orientation matrix of a cell of $T$ that contains $F$, this can be done by applying Equation~\ref{eq:detA_ring}.
+If $F$ is on the boundary, this cell is unique (\eg, $(F,u)$ in Figure~\ref{fig:ch_examples}) otherwise we arbitrarily select one of the two cells that contain $F$.

-Our method (Alg.~\ref{AlgBB}), as initialization, computes from scratch the adjoint matrix that corresponds to the initial $d$-simplex.
-At every incremental step, it computes the orientation predicates using the adjoint matrices computed in previous steps and Eq.~\ref{eq:detA_ring}.
-It also computes the adjoint matrices corresponding to the new cells using Eq.~\ref{eq:adj_ring}.
-By Prop.~\ref{dynamic_det}, this method leads to the following result.
+Algorithm~\ref{AlgBB}, as initialization, computes from scratch the adjoint matrix and the determinant of the orientation matrix $A_C$, where $C$ contains the vertices of the initial $d$-simplex.
+At every incremental step, it first computes the orientation predicates using the adjoint matrices and determinants computed in previous steps using Equation~\ref{eq:detA_ring}.
+Second, it computes the adjoint and determinant of the orientation matrices of the new cells using Equation~\ref{eq:adj_ring}.
+By Proposition~\ref{dynamic_det}, this method leads to the following result.